 There are a huge number of democratic innovations - from citizens’ assemblies to crowdlaw, citizens’ initiatives to co-production - that put people at the heart of decision-making by modelling these values.

-From citizens juries to online crowdsourcing, there are a huge number of ways that people can be involved in the decisions that affect them, their families and their communities.
+From citizens’ juries to online crowdsourcing, there are a huge number of ways that people can be involved in the decisions that affect them, their families and their communities.
 A democracy with openness, participation and deliberation at its heart would use these tools to ensure that decisions are rooted in the views and values of the public.
-It would ensure that public services are responsive to people’s needs and make the most of what they can offer.
-It would ensure that political power is more evenly distributed throughout society, with everyone able to affect change regardless of their circumstances.
+This would create public services responsive to people’s needs and making the most of their strengths.
+It would ensure that political power is more evenly distributed throughout society.

-Participatory and deliberative democracy is a powerful counterpart to representative democracy - they do not replace it.
+Participatory and deliberative democracy makes a powerful counterpart to representative democracy - but isn’t a replacement.
 Most citizens respect the role of decision-makers and most decision-makers want a better relationship with citizens.
-A democracy with openness, participation and deliberation at its heart would enable a constructive and ongoing dialogue between the public and decision-makers.
-It would ensure that the public understands the constraints of decision-makers and the trade-offs that must be made.
-And it would ensure that decision-makers understand people’s views and values, and how they would approach the difficult decisions that must be made.
+A democracy with openness, participation and deliberation at its heart would enable constructive and ongoing dialogue, ensuring that the public understands the constraints of decision-makers and the trade-offs that must be made.
+And it would mean decision-makers understand people’s views and values.

-We can find solutions to complex and challenging issues
+Bring people together to solve our most complex and challenging issues